For SEOs, content strategists, and agencies who need a structured content plan

 URL Architecture Plan

 Canonical URLs auto-generated from parent URLs and slugs.
 Section-only nodes get no URL.
 Standalone pages get their own.
 Hub pages get both.
+All visible in the graph immediately.

-Internal Linking Plan
+Linking and Relationship Plan

 Everything a content architect needs in one editor

-Three Graph Layouts
+Four Graph Layouts

 Page vs Section vs Hub Classification